GuiLLeMet85/module2-boilerplate/README.md

 ## User stories (MVP)

 What can the user do with the app?
-- User can sign up and create and account
+- User can sign up, create and delete an account
-- User can login
+- User can login and log ouy
-- User can log ou
+- User can create/admin/delete a box storage
-- User can create ...
+- User can create/admin/delete a Lego Part and assign to a box storage.

 ## User stories (Backlog)

 - User can upload a profile picture
-- User can ...
+- User can add a box picture with a url image.

 ---